 Although the results were statistically significant, the authors note that there were relatively few participants, and the duration of the study was only short.

 Also, an old foe — the lack of a placebo — haunts the findings.
 As the authors explain, “At present, no validated acupuncture placebo comparator exists.”

 The placebo effect can be particularly strong in situations where an individual receives one-on-one attention from a practitioner as opposed to simply receiving a pill.

 One technique that the researchers say might be useful for future studies is sham acupuncture.

 To untrained observers and participants, sham acupuncture looks like standard acupuncture.
 The critical difference is that the practitioner either does not position the needles in acupuncture points or does not pierce the skin with them.

 However, sham acupuncture is not ideal as a control either.
-A placebo intervention should be inactive and, according to some authors, sham acupuncture imparts a more significant effect than other, truly inactive placebos.
+A placebo intervention should be inactive and, according to

 As the authors explain, “a study testing sham versus real acupuncture is not a placebo-controlled study but rather a study testing two different types of acupuncture.”

 The lack of a suitable placebo has hindered, and will continue to hinder, the study of acupuncture.
 As it stands, it is very easy to imagine how it might be possible to achieve any measured benefits of acupuncture in other ways.
 For instance, attention from a doctor, a relaxing break from the cut and thrust of daily life, soothing words, and, of course, expectations could all potentially have a similar effect.